voxpupuli/puppet-hiera/README.md

   The version of hiera-eyaml to install.
 Accepts 'installed', 'latest', '2.0.7', etc
   Default: `undef`
 * `confdir`
   The path to Puppet's confdir.
-  Default:
+  Default: `$::settings::confdir` which should be the following:
     * `'/etc/puppet'` for Puppet Open Source
     * `'/etc/puppetlabs/puppet'` for Puppet Enterprise
 * `logger`